Frequently Asked Questions about Olde English

 Olde English Lacrosse is a year-round, tournament travel and player development program for boys in graduation years, 2024, 2025, 2026 and 2027 living in the greater Philadelphia region.
 The program brings together like minded players (and their families) who have fallen in love with the game of lacrosse and desire to develop their individual and team skills in a challenging and fun environment.

-Olde English is a three-season. not for profit lacrosse program.
+Olde English is a three-season lacrosse program.
 Our players come together from clubs as far east as Doylestown and as far west as Chester county, fielding competitive, grade-based travel teams for the advanced player as well as progressive, development squads for the emerging youth player.
-When the springtime returns, our players return to their respective clubs to be leaders both athletically and personally.
-As we're a not for profit organization, we are able to keep fees low and to make the program as accessible for as many families as possible.
+When the springtime returns, many of our players return to their respective clubs to be leaders both athletically and personally.
+W strive to keep fees low and to make the program as accessible for as many families as possible.

 While there are many legends, there really is no history.
 When the founders first came together, they wanted the program to truly be a coalition of youth clubs so they chose a name that couldn't be tied back to any individual youth program.